magland/dandiset_notebooks/README.md

 ## Usage

+First clone this repo and open in it vscode.
+You'll need to install and configure the Cline vscode extension.

-To create a notebook for a DANDI dataset, tell Cline:
+To create a notebook for a DANDI dataset, simply tell Cline:

 ```
 Let's make a notebook for Dandiset XXXXXX